raspberrypi/documentation/usage/camera/raspicam/raspivid.md

 ### MP4 Video Format

 The Pi captures video as a raw H264 video stream.
-Many media players will refuse to play it (or play it at an incorrect speed) unless it is "wrapped" in a suitable container format like MP4.
+Many media players will refuse to play it, or play it at an incorrect speed, unless it is "wrapped" in a suitable container format like MP4.
 The easiest way to obtain an MP4 file from the raspivid command is using MP4Box.

-First install MP4Box with this command:
+Install MP4Box with this command:

 ```bash
 sudo apt-get install -y gpac
 ```

-Then capture your raw video with raspivid and wrap it in an MP4 container like this:
+Capture your raw video with raspivid and wrap it in an MP4 container like this:

 ```bash
 # Capture 30 seconds of raw video at 640x480 and 150kB/s bit rate into a pivideo.h264 file: